CREATING INCLUSIVE COMMUNITIES.

 Professor Thomas Jun

 Using pioneering AI technology led by Professor Georgina Cosma, and with input from multiple stakeholders’, we are developing a better understanding of the patterns of multiple long-term health conditions.
-Our experts are examining the use of storytelling, easy-read formats, graphs, illustrations and infographics to make complex information accessible to everyone.

 Our work is an important guide to change, leading to more equitable healthcare and an enhanced approach to care by service providers.